 Are you prepared for a pet health emergency?

 According to www.dictionary.com an emergency is “a sudden, urgent, usually unexpected occurrence or occasion requiring immediate action”.
-If you have ever been in an emergency – especially involving your pet – you quickly learn the more prepared you are, the better equipped you will be in handling the situation.
+If you have ever been in an emergency – especially involving your pet, without any sort of pet insurance – you quickly learn the more prepared you are, the better equipped you will be in handling the situation.

 Imagine coming home to, “Mom I’ve been trying to call you, Winston just ate a whole bottle of Lucy’s (my other dog’s) pain medication….”
 Unfortunately, that is exactly what happened this week.
 So based on my recent experience with Winston and information from the experts, here are some tips designed to make you even more prepared if ever faced with a pet health emergency.

-- Keep the name and phone numbers of your regular veterinarian and 24/7 emergency veterinary hospital (including directions) in a location that is easily accessible – some suggestions are to have all the information posted on the refrigerator, programmed in your car’s GPS and into your smartphone.
+- Keep the name and phone numbers of your regular veterinarian and 24/7 emergency veterinary hospital (including directions) in a location that is easily accessible and have some home remedies for kennel cough at hand – some suggestions are to have all the information posted on the refrigerator, programmed in your car’s GPS and into your smartphone.

 - Listed below are three 24/7 emergency veterinary hospitals located in the Sherman/New Fairfield area.